Dark Mode Light Mode

 Natural Fibers

-- Pros: They’re soft, breathable and eco friendly.
+• Pros: They are soft, breathable, and eco-friendly.
 Ideal for sensitive skin.

-- Cons: It’s prone to wrinkling, shrinking, and needing a little more care (wool or silk dry cleaned, for example).
+• Cons: It is prone to wrinkling, shrinking, and needing a little more care (wool or silk dry cleaned, for example).

 Synthetic Fibers

-- Pros: Wrinkle resistant, durable, and often cheaper than natural alternative.
+• Pros: Wrinkle-resistant, durable, and often cheaper than natural alternatives.

-- Nylon: Perfect for activewear and lightweight and strong.
+• Nylon: Perfect for activewear, lightweight, and strong.

 Blended Fabrics

-- Example: Cotton polyester blends are blends that add softness if from cotton to polyester’s durability, and wrinkle resistance.
+• Example: Cotton polyester blends are blends that add softness from cotton to polyester’s durability and wrinkle resistance.

 Why Fabric Composition Impacts Durability